rahulgoswami/LLM-based-solr-support-assistant/README.md

 # Solr & Lucene Technical Support Assistant
-An LLM based technical Solr assistant which pulls in data from Solr mailing lists, Github PRs and official SOlr documentation for context to answer technical user queries.
+An LLM based technical Solr assistant which pulls in data from Solr mailing lists, Github PRs and official Solr documentation for context to answer technical user queries.